Tabletop Exercises: How These Practice Sessions Improve Your Incident Response Plan & Ready Your Team

-Through these security assessments, your business can ensure it’s in compliance with all regulations.
-It’s always best to be on the offense of your cyber security, rather than the defense.
-The results of these assessments will help your IT team make better decisions to improve your cyber position moving forward.
+It’s always best to be on the offense of your cyber security and conducting proactive security assessments can help you.
+The results of these assessments will help your IT team make better decisions to improve your security moving forward.

 What is a Tabletop Exercise?

 A tabletop exercise is a way to assess your business’s current incident response plan processes and procedures.
-This type of exercise involves gathering all IT team members and business stakeholders into a classroom-type setting and completing a run through exercise of a cyber event scenario.
+This type of functional exercise involves gathering all IT team members and business stakeholders into a classroom-type setting and completing a run-through exercise of a real-life cyber event scenario.

 The only prerequisite of a tabletop exercise is an established incident response plan.
 Without an incident response plan in place, there will be nothing to test throughout the tabletop exercise.
 An incident response plan is “a set of instructions to help IT staff detect, respond to, and recover from network security incidents.
 These types of plans address issues like cybercrime, data loss, and service outages that threaten daily work.”

 Instead of testing your actual cyber security methods, a tabletop exercise is a test of your business’s response policies, your business’s knowledge of those policies, and the efficacy of those policies.
 In addition, a tabletop exercise is a test of your business’s ability to communicate with one another and with outside parties.
 Not only does a tabletop exercise test your procedures, but it also provides your team with valuable practice within a safe and controlled environment.

 In addition to strengthening your security, performing these exercises will demonstrate the validity of your existing plan which can positively impact your cyber insurance coverage.